-The plan - and importantly the process by which we arrive at it - is a route-map for change, for growing audiences, increasing reach, building deeper relationships and doing those things to the best of our abilities, resources and the combined effort of our colleagues and stakeholders.
+The plan - and importantly the process by which we arrive at it - is a route-map for change.
+It is a practical blueprint for growing audiences, increasing reach, building deeper relationships and doing those things to the best of our abilities and resources, through the combined effort of our colleagues and stakeholders.